borgbase/vorta.borgbase.com/contributing/translations.md

 ---
 # Translations

 Translations are managed on [Transifex](https://www.Transifex.com/borgbase/vorta/).
-If you are interested in adding a new language, first let us know in the [translation thread](https://github.com/borgbase/vorta/issues/159).
+If you are interested in adding a new language, first let us know [here](https://github.com/borgbase/vorta/discussions/categories/translations).
 We will then set you up on Transifex.
 No coding skill are required for translations.

 ### Policy for Translations